 This is a 10-week virtual webinar series on specialty-level palliative care topics for advanced practice providers and physicians who aspire to or currently work in palliative care.
 One-hour webinars are presented weekly, live on Zoom, by expert palliative care providers.
 Presentations are evidence-based and case-based.
 Participant interaction is encouraged.
 Recordings will be available on the course site on the Canvas Learning Management System at the University of Chicago throughout the course duration.

 This is a self-paced virtual course for interdisciplinary health care professionals caring for patients with COVID-19 and other serious, advanced illnesses.
 Participants will develop an awareness of strategies for increasing psychological flexibility, acceptance, and value-based living with the intention of enhancing patient-provider interactions, psychosocial well-being, and overall quality of life.

 This is a 6-month palliative care training program for interdisciplinary health care professionals who care for patients with serious, advanced illnesses.
-The curriculum is robust and comprehensive.
-Physicians, physician assistants, APRNs and PAs seeking to work in palliative care may apply to a 2-month extension in specialty-level palliative care.
-All sessions will be held on Zoom.
+The curriculum is entirely virtual and includes a communication skills workshop with simulated patients, mentored learning communities, and asynchronous webinars.
+An extension course is available for physicians and advanced practice providers seeking more specialty-level palliative care training.

 Tele-mentoring provides one-on-one consultation on matters relating to beginning, expanding or managing a supportive care program and professional development.

 Clinical hours are an opportunity for one-on-one consultation with a highly experienced mentor in your field to discuss your clinical or case-based questions.